Easy One-Pot Chicken Stew, Moroccan-Style, No Tagine

 • Red onion – thinly sliced.
 Add more if you like a lot of onions or swap with white onions.

-• Cooking oil – I used Grapeseed oil for this recipe, but Olive oil will work well too.
+• Cooking oil – I used Grapeseed oil for this recipe, but Extra Virgin Olive Oil will work well too.

 • Water – for deglazing the pot in addition to making the delicious broth.